JorgeOrtizV/identity-verified-gesture-rec/README.md

 The system uses two complementary sensing modalities:

 - **Depth camera:** [ESPROS TOFcam660](https://www.espros.com/photonics/tof-cameras/) — a continuous-wave phase-based ToF sensor (320×240 px, up to 160 fps, 108°×77° FoV).
 Mounted overhead at approximately 1.9 m above the floor, pointing straight down.
 Connected via Ethernet.
 At this height the ground coverage is approximately 5.2 m × 3.0 m.
-Only the raw distance image is used — no RGB, no point clouds.
+Only the raw distance image is used (no RGB, no point clouds).

 - **IMU:** MPU-6050 6-axis sensor (3-axis accelerometer + 3-axis gyroscope) on an ESP32 microcontroller, worn on the wrist.
 Transmits raw inertial data at 50 Hz over WiFi UDP.
 Serves a dual role: passive identity token (via IMU-vision motion correlation) and primary gesture sensing modality (via DTW on 6-channel trajectories).

-No external servers or cloud services are required — all processing runs locally on a standard laptop (tested on HP Omen 15, 16 GB RAM).
+No external servers or cloud services are required .
+All processing runs locally on a standard laptop (tested on HP Omen 15, 16 GB RAM).

 ### Packages